 It’s important to meet with a therapist to discover the underlying reasons why you overeat.
 If it’s related to trauma, then that needs to be dealt with through a professional and not alone.

-I also had to replace comfort foods with healthier ways to comfort myself that didn’t include food, such as meditation, journal writing, and going for walks.
+It’s equally important to replace comfort foods with healthier ways to comfort yourself that has nothing to do with food, such as meditation, journal writing, and going for walks.

 Make environmental changes.
 One of the first things I did — I stopped eating with the lunch bunch at work.

 Perfect for socializing, however, not great for your health.